homearanya/active-escapes/src/pages/tours/hotel-hopping-wild-coast-trail.md

 templateKey: tour-page
 meta:
   title: Hotel-Hopping Wild Coast Trails, Southern Wild Coast
   description: The hotel-hopping trails extend from Kob Inn to Cintsa, with 3 and 5 night trail options – the Meander, Sunshine and Minibreak.
 Fully catered and guided with transfers to the start.
 Porters can be employed north of the Kei and vehicle luggage transfers are offered from Morgan Bay.
+destination: wildcoast
+activity:
+  - name: hiking
+    featured: 2
+    listing:
+      image: ../../img/listing/WCH-hotel-hopper.JPG
+      title: Lower Wild Coast Hotel-Hopper
+      subtitle: Pristine beaches with hotel comforts at the end of the day
+      description: "If your idea of a hiking holiday is as much about the chilled wine, a comfy bed and a seafood dinner, then the Lower Wild Coast Hotel-Hopping trail should be right up your alley.
+We can tailor the hike to your group's time constraints, from a 2 day weekend-break to a 6 night trail starting at Kob Inn and finishing at Cintsa."
+subActivity:
+  - slackpacking
 tourName: Hotel-Hopping Wild Coast
 slug: hotel-hopping-wild-coast-trail
-featured: 2
-popular: 7
 featuredImage: ../../img/generic/PP_hotelhopper.JPG

 longDescription: